opdavies/gmail-filter-builder/README.md

 - `to` - if the message is to a certain name or email address.
 - `subject` - if the message has a certain subject.
 - `hasAttachment` - if the message has an attachment.
+- `list` - if the message is from a mailing list.
 - `excludeChats` - exclude chats from the results (false by default).

 ### Actions